Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Computational method and problem specification

 \subsection{Transonic airfoil buffet problem description}

 The simulations are performed at a moderate Reynolds number of $Re_c=0.5\times10^6$ based on airfoil chord length, $c$, and a transonic freestream Mach number of $M_\infty=0.72$.
 These conditions are sufficient to obtain fully turbulent flow upstream of the SBLI \citep{LSH2024_narrow_buffet}.
 The calculations are performed on the same setup and mesh used in \citet{lusher2025highfidelity_JFM} for the largest aspect ratio considered of $AR=3$.
 The 65\% semi-span station of the NASA Common Research Model (CRM) wing is uniformly extruded in the periodic spanwise direction to $L_z = 3c$ (right plot in Fig.\ref{fig:CRM_3D}).
 The sharp trailing edge configuration of this geometry was used.
-The numerical domain consists of one airfoil C-mesh connected to two wake blocks.
-The in-flow boundary is set at a distance of $25c$ with the outlet $5c$ downstream of the aerofoil.
-The resolutions in the azimuthal and normal to the surface directions are $\left(2249, 681\right)$ and $\left(701, 681\right)$ for airfoil and wake blocks, respectively.
-Insensitivity of the results to these factors was demonstrated in \citet{LSH2024_narrow_buffet}.
-The domain has been discretised in the spanwise direction using 3000 equi-spaced points, for a total mesh count of around $N=7.46\times 10^9$.
-The angle of attack is prescribed by rotating the airfoil prior to meshing.
-Turbulent flow conditions are obtained by forcing a time-dependent blowing/suction tripping strip imposed at $x=0.1c$ on both sides of the airfoil (right plot in Fig.\ref{fig:CRM_3D}).
-For more detailed information, the reader is referred to \citet{LSH2024_narrow_buffet,lusher2025highfidelity_JFM}, where cross-validations against URANS and GSA from a separate flow solver are also reported.